vldtecno/PTN-Engine/Doc/Specification/Specification.md

 Transitions should be created also in the constructor of the class inheriting from PTN_Engine.

-For more information on how to do this please read the code of the samples.
+For more information on how to do this please read the code of the examples.

 ##### Place
 This class defines a place in a Petri net.
 Additionally function pointers can be